ka215/cdbt/readme.txt

 * Changed to use methods of "pack" and "unpack" of the binary data conversion process.
 * Had bundled the latest assets. ("jQuery v2.2.1", "font-awesome v4.5.0", "fuelux v3.13.1", "moment v2.11.2")
 * Fixed a bug that could not edit data if table has a multiple checkbox form.
+* Fixed a bug that had not display for interpreting as a "false" of boolean value if the registration data is "0".
 * Other, fixed the 9 bugs, had enhancemented the 6 features.

 = 2.0.6 =